 U.S. Navy Brown-Water Sailors

-The Navy’s first Riverine Group Squadron (RIVRON) of the 21st century completed Common Combat Skills training, the first phase of pre-deployment training, June 29 at the School of Infantry (SOI) at Marine Base Camp Lejeune.
+The Navy’s first Coastal Riverine Group Squadron (RIVRON) of the 21st century completed Common Combat Skills training, the first phase of pre-deployment training at the School of Infantry (SOI) at Marine Base Camp Lejeune in 2006.

 Nicknamed "Devil Squids" by the instructors of SOI’s Instruction Training Battalion, RIVRON 1 received training in basic infantry skills, which they’ll continue to build upon until qualified to deploy.

 Riverines are being re-established by the CNO (Chief of Naval Operations) to extend the Navy’s reach back into the brown water internal waterways and rivers around the world.
 Many of the regions of instability are on rivers and waterways – in terms of boundaries and symmetric threats – that aren’t as easily viable as at sea with the ‘blue-water fleet.

 The FTX (field training exercise) training received will provide the foundation to continue developing individual and collective skills or competencies throughout their pre-deployment training cycle.
 They’ll build on those skills and when they move onto the more collective tasks and train as boat teams and detachments, every single Sailor is on one common ground.

 RIVRON 1 is comprised of Navy personnel of different ratings.
 Although this re-established "brown-water Navy" has a completely different mission than its "blue-water" predecessors, their job skill sets are valued on both platforms.

 Boatswain’s mates are combat coxswain of the small craft, OSs (operations specialists) will run our operations center, Seabee Sailors will take charge of the combat gear.
 It started out as a variety of rates, and they are all true to their rates – core rates doing the core missions, but applied in a different way.